luxedo/SPOS/README.md

 payload_data = {"color": "red"}  # low
 ```

-The number of bits for this type is the closest integer above
-log2(length `steps` + 1).
-In the example above it is 2 bits.

 The category **unknown** is added to represent data that are not present
 in the `categories` array.

+Therefore, the number of bits for this type is the closest integer above
+log2(length `categories` + 1).
+In the example above it is 3 bits.

 An additional category **error** may be given on decoding if the message
 overflows for this type.